ahlashkari/NTLFlowLyzer/README.md

 * [**Arash Habibi Lashkari:**](http://ahlashkari.com/index.asp) Founder and supervisor

 * [**Moein Shafi:**](https://github.com/moein-shafi) Graduate student, Researcher and developer - York University
+  - Approval of All Features' Development
+  - Project Management
+  - Python Package Management
+  - Repository Management
+  - Architecture Design
+  - Implementation of Base Structure (Architecture), i.e., Development of All Classes and Modules
+  - Re-Development of All Features to Match the Architecture
+  - Approval of Pull Requests
+  - Task Assignment and Management
+  - Implementation of Multi-Process Functionality
+  - Code Style Improvement
+  - Execution of Performance Tests
+  - Verification of Output with Wireshark

 * [**Sepideh Niktabe:**](https://github.com/sepideh2020) Graduate students, Researcher and developer - York University (6 months, 2022-2023)
+  - Development of All Count-related Features
+  - Development of All PayloadBytes-related Features
+  - Development of All Flag-related Features
+  - Verification of Output with CICFlowMeter's output
+  - Identification of CICFlowMeter's shortcomings
+  - Dockerfile

 * [**Mehrsa Khoshpasand:**](https://github.com/Khoshpasand-mehrsa) Researcher Assistant (RA) - York University (3 months, 2022)
+  - Development of Down-Up Ratio Feature
+  - Development of All Idle-time-related Features

 * [**Parisa Ghanad:**](https://github.com/parishisit) Volunteer Researcher and developer - Amirkabir University (4 months, 2022)
+  - Development of All Bulk-related Features
+  - Development of All Subflow-related Features
+  - Development of All Time-related Features
+  - Development of All Rate-related Features
+  - Approval of All Features' Development
+  - Task Assignment and Management
+  - Verification of Output with Wireshark
+  - Identification of CICFlowMeter's shortcomings

 # Acknowledgment